darkfeline/dantalian/README.md

 Project Website: <http://darkfeline.github.io/dantalian/>

-Dantalian is a set of Python scripts to assist file organization and tagging using hard links.
+Dantalian is a Python library to assist file organization and tagging using hard links.

 Comprehensive documentation can be found online at
 <http://dantalian.readthedocs.org/en/>

 ## Features

-* Organizes using the plain file system.
+- Organizes using the plain file system.
-* Extremely flexible (no tag limit, no tag naming restrictions, hierarchical tags, no file naming restrictions, can tag all files and directories).
+- Extremely flexible (no tag limit, no tag naming restrictions, hierarchical tags, no file naming restrictions, can tag all files and directories).
-* Transparent to other applications, since it works directly with the file system.
+- Transparent to other applications, since it works directly with the file system.

 ## Requirements